ddl-abishek/blog_bob_kaldi_speaker_verification/README.md

 ### 4. Upload the project files
  - You should be directed to the Overview section of the project.
  - Click on browse for files.
-Navigate to the directory where the repo was cloned and select all the repo files.
+Navigate to the directory where the repo was cloned and select all the repo files or the zip file(whichever one you chose).
  - Now click on the **Upload** button.

 ### 5. Launch a workspace to run the project